Dr. Darren Mulloy

 Law Society Finals (J.D. equivalent), College of Law, Guildford, UK

-Political extremism; radicalism; violence; terrorism; post-1945 U.S. history; American film and popular music
+Political extremism; radicalism; post-1945 U.S. history; American film and popular music

 Courses TaughtHI114: Problems in US History HI260: History on Film HI332: Twentieth-Century US Foreign Policy HI387: American Protest Music in the Twentieth Century HI441: Arguing About Democracy: American Extremism, 1776-2000

 HI696: Cold War America

 The World of the John Birch Society: Conspiracy, Conservatism and the Cold War (Nashville: Vanderbilt University Press, 2014)

 American Extremism: History, Politics and the Militia Movement (